-Decreasing costs and rapid technological innovation have resulted in a tremendous increase in the volume of biological data being generated.
-At the same time, life sciences research is becoming increasingly collaborative and complex.
-Amazon Web Services (AWS) provides a complete set of easy to use, flexible tools to help your lab address these problems, including solutions for high performance computing, data sharing between sites, archiving, and storage.
+Decreasing costs, and rapid technological innovation, have resulted in a tremendous increase in the volume of biological data being generated.
+At the same time, operations in life sciences organizations are becoming increasingly collaborative and complex.
+Amazon Web Services (AWS) provides a complete set of easy to use, flexible tools to help your company address these problems, including solutions for drug discovery, product development, supply chain management, and marketing and sales.

 "We completed the equivalent of 39 years of computational chemistry in just under 9 hours."